-These organisms are distinguished by the presence of mammary glands, a body that is divided into Head-Neck-Trunk-Tail.
-Digits are provided with claws, nails, hooves.
-Most of the members in this species lack the external ear (also called pinna).
+These organisms are distinguished by the presence of mammary glands, a segmented body that is divided into Head-Neck-Trunk-Tail.
+Digits are provided with claws, nails or hooves.
+Most of the members in this species lack the external ear called the pinna (except humans.)
 They are warm-blooded animals.